 The intuition behind the effort provision decision of each VC in a VC syndicate is as follows.
-The benefits of providing high effort to a VC arise from three sources: first, it increases the expected cash flow from the project (a fraction of which goes to the VC) by increasing the probability of project success; second, it allows the VC of a first-round syndicate to continue financing the project (recall that the shirking VC will not be invited back into the second-round syndicate and will therefore earn a lower rate of return on his funds from the alternative investment opportunity); third, a shirking VC will suffer a reputation loss .
-If a VC's type is realized to be high-cost and his effort cost is sufficiently large (i.e., ), he chooses to provide only a low level of effort in any syndicate-financing round, since the incremental cost of providing high effort for a high-cost VC dominates the potential benefits of doing so.
-On the other hand, if a VC's type is realized to be low-cost, it is optimal for him to provide high effort in each syndicate-financing round, since, for such a VC with sufficiently low effort cost (i.e.,

-), the above described benefits of providing a high level of effort dominate the incremental cost of doing so.
+The benefits of providing high effort to a VC arise from three sources: first, it increases the expected cash flow from the project (a fraction of which goes to the VC) by increasing the probability of project success; second, it allows the VC of a first-round syndicate to continue financing the project (recall that the shirking VC will not be invited back into the second-round syndicate and, therefore, will earn a lower rate of return on his funds from the alternative investment opportunity); third, a shirking VC will suffer a reputation loss B. If a VC's type is realized to be high-cost and his effort cost is sufficiently large (i.e., $C_H > C_H^$), he chooses to provide only a low level of effort in any syndicatefinancing round since the incremental cost of providing high effort for a high-cost VC dominates the potential benefits of doing so.
+On the other hand, if a VC's type is realized to be low-cost, it is optimal for him to provide high effort in each syndicate-financing round, since, for such a VC with sufficiently low effort cost (i.e., $C_1 < C_1^$), the previously described benefits of providing a high level of effort dominate the incremental cost of doing so.
 In other words, VC syndicate monitoring has a disciplining effect only on low-cost type VCs.

-C. Analysis of the Suboptimal Case of Contracting with Two VCs Individually
+Analysis of the Suboptimal Case of Contracting with Two VCs Individually

 If the entrepreneur contracts with two VCs individually, each VC is unable to observe the other's effort level.
 Consequently, if one VC provides low effort in the first round, he will not be found out and will continue to provide the investment I in the second round.
-Under this contracting structure, the shirking VC will not incur a reputation loss B, since his shirking will not be discovered by either the entrepreneur or the other VC.
+Under this contracting structure, the shirking VC will not incur a reputation loss B since his shirking will not be discovered by either the entrepreneur or the other VC.

-Lemma 3 Let

-If the entrepreneur contracts with

-two VCs individually, there exists an equilibrium that involves both VCs providing a low level of effort in both rounds, regardless of VC type.
+Lemma 3.
+Let $C_L > \overline{C}L \equiv \max((1 - P_H), (P_H - P_L), P_L) \delta R$.
+If the entrepreneur contracts with two VCs individually, there exists an equilibrium that involves both VCs providing a low level of effort in both rounds, regardless of VC type.

-The above lemma characterizes the equilibrium in which both VCs will shirk in both rounds.
+The preceding lemma characterizes the equilibrium in which both VCs will shirk in both rounds.
 The intuition here is that if each VC cannot observe the other VC's effort and there are no penalties for shirking, the dominant strategy for each VC in the second round is shirking (to save his cost of effort).
 Expecting the equilibrium strategy in the second round, the dominant strategy for each VC in the first round is to shirk as well.
 Consequently, the equilibrium strategy for each VC under the individual contracting arrangement is to provide a low level of effort in both rounds.
-Shirking is a dominant strategy for both types of VCs in this equilibrium, if the effort cost for a low-cost type VC is greater than the threshold given in the above lemma.
+Shirking is a dominant strategy for both types of VCs in this equilibrium, if the effort cost C_L for a low-cost type VC is greater than the threshold \overline{C}L given in the preceding lemma.
 Given this, we will later show in Proposition 2 that separate contracting with two VCs is a suboptimal choice for the entrepreneur in the overall equilibrium.